bacadra/pulsar-navigation-panel/README.md

 ## Highlight section

 For each header, the package can create a marker to highlight the line text in the editor.
 The marker style can be customized.
-Markers can be turned off or on with the command `navigation-panel:markers-toggle` or by right-clicking on the panel and using the `Toggle markers`.
+Markers can be turned off or on with the command `navigation-panel:markers-toggle` or by right-clicking on the panel and using the `Markers Toggle`.

 ## Categories